F.E.A.R. (video game): Plot

 In 2002, the elite United States Army unit F.E.A.R.
 (First Encounter Assault Recon) was founded to "combat paranormal threats to national security".
-The game is set in 2025 in the fictional city of Fairport, and begins as the unit is joined by a newly assigned rookie (referred to only as Point Man).
+The game is set in 2025 in the fictional city of Fairport and begins as the unit is joined by a newly assigned Sergeant (referred to only as Point Man).
 At a facility owned by Armacham Technology Corporation (ATC), a psychic operative named Paxton Fettel has gone rogue.
 Officially an aerospace manufacturer and medical research company, in reality, ATC are a hugely powerful private military company dabbling in cryogenics, nuclear technology, cloning, and telepathy.
 They were attempting to develop a unit of telepathically controlled clone soldiers (known as Replicas), and Fettel was their commander.
 However, he has now used the Replicas to seize control of the facility.
-The mission of the three-person F.E.A.R. team (Point Man, Sgt.
+The mission of the three-person F.E.A.R. team (Point Man, LT.
 Spencer Jankowski, and CTO Jin Sun-Kwon) is to eliminate Fettel, which will automatically shut down the Replicas.

-As soon as the mission begins, Point Man starts to have powerful hallucinations – Fettel asking him "what's the first thing you remember?"; a woman screaming, "where are you taking him?"; a man telling him, "you will be a god among men"; a baby crying; and, most frequently, a young girl in a red dress.
-In one particular hallucination, he sees Fettel interrogating a worker, demanding to know where "Alma" is.
-Shortly thereafter, Point Man finds the mutilated worker, who manages to say, "Alma.
-If Fettel finds her...Origin" before he dies.
-Despite Jankowski disappearing, F.E.A.R. are deployed to ATC headquarters, where a Delta Force recon team has dropped out of contact.